 Applicants requesting early admission will be considered on an individual basis.
 Criteria include evidence of high academic achievement and maturity.
 A supporting written recommendation from the applicant's high school principal is also required.
-Requests should be submitted to the VPAA for Undergraduate Studies.
+Requests should be submitted to the dean of the college of the student's selected major.